Panel Compatibility

 - PIR-DUAL — set to 345 MHz mode for 2GIG panels

-Honeywell VISTA & Resideo PROA7
+Honeywell VISTA, Lyric & Resideo PROA7

 Honeywell VISTA (VISTA-15P, VISTA-20P, and similar) — native 345 MHz 5800-series, using an external RF receiver (5881ENH, 5883H, or a keypad with a built-in receiver such as the 6160RF).
 The MINI-345 enrolls as a standard supervised 5800 contact zone.